Pelosi: House to stay in session until COVID-19 rescue pact

 Tuesday's remarks, said Pelosi spokesman Drew Hammill, don't mean that the speaker is adopting a more flexible position.
 She instead seems to be signaling continued determination to press ahead and won't adjourn the House without an agreement with the administration.

+Success is by no means guaranteed, and many people on Capitol Hill remain skeptical that an agreement between the White House and Democrats is likely before the election.

+“My sense is the clock is running out," said Senate GOP Whip John Thune of South Dakota.
+“I don't see any intention or desire on the part of the Democrat leadership at the moment — regardless of what their members are saying — to cooperate and to work together on a solution.
+I think they feel like they've got the issue and they want to try and ride it in November."

-But as the talks collapsed, some moderate Democrats have been agitating for greater compromise.
-Their talks with pragmatic Republicans yielded common ground but the group does not have much of a track record of broadening their efforts and dominating debates.
+As the leadership talks collapsed, some moderate Democrats have been agitating for greater compromise.
+Their talks with pragmatic Republicans yielded common ground but the group does not have much of a track record of broadening their efforts and producing results.

+“I hope our leadership is paying attention.
+I hope our leadership is looking hard at what we're doing," said Rep. Kurt Schrader, D-Ore.
+“We consider this the basic tenets of any package that comes out of the House and the Senate and is signed by the president of the United States."

-No. 2 House Democrat Steny Hoyer of Maryland said the moderates had developed “useful ideas, important ideas" but said it did not do enough to address the ongoing needs of helping the economy recover from the COVID-19 crisis.
+No. 2 House Democrat Steny Hoyer of Maryland said the moderates had developed “useful ideas, important ideas" but said the proposal did not do enough to address the ongoing needs of helping the economy recover from the COVID-19 crisis.